inabikarilibrary/inalib/inapedia/tournaments/misc/vp.md

 |:desktop_computer:: Vanilla|
 |:1st_place_medal:: [Alexisl](../../players/french/alexisl.md) :fr:|

 Vanilla Party was a tournament organized by [Baamsushi](../../players/indonesian/baamsushi.md).
 As the name suggests, the original vanilla version of the game was played on.
+13 players participated.

+Tier: Other

 ## Overview